perrybutler/WP-OAuth/readme.txt

 * Free, unlimited, unbranded and white-labeled from the beginning.
 No upselling, no payment plans, no SaaS, no proxy authentication!
 WP-OAuth communicates from your WordPress site *directly* with the *trusted* third-party login providers, bypassing any *untrusted* middleman or proxies.
 * WP-OAuth collects and stores ONLY the user's *OAuth identity* in the WordPress database for future logins; no other user information is collected or stored.
 * Fully integrates with WordPress.
 Drops into existing WordPress sites and integrates with existing WordPress users.
-* Supports third-party authentication with Google, Facebook, LinkedIn, Github, Reddit, Windows Live and PayPal via OAuth 2.0 / OpenID Connect.
+* Supports third-party authentication with Google, Facebook, LinkedIn, Github, Reddit, Windows Live, PayPal and Instagram via OAuth 2.0 / OpenID Connect.
 Providers can be enabled or disabled.
 * Automatic user registration if *Anyone can register* has been enabled under Settings > General > Membership.
 * Users can manage their third-party login providers via the standard "Your Profile" WordPress page.
 They may link more providers, or unlink existing providers.
 * Displays a message via Javascript to the user when they login or logout.
 This feature can also be disabled.